If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 Recommendation

-Most of the kitten owners that I talked to have great things to say about Feline Pine.
+Most of the kitten owners that I talked to had great things to say about Feline Pine.

 SmartCat is made from grass, making it one of the best options for kittens who are still in that “eat everything” stage.